rugue2/airbnb-clone-project/README.md

 - **Many-to-One**: Each review belongs to one property
 - **Many-to-One**: Each review is written by one user

+## Feature Breakdown

+The AirBnB Clone project encompasses several core features that work together to create a comprehensive property rental platform.
+Each feature is designed to provide specific functionality while integrating seamlessly with other system components.

+### User Management
+This feature handles all aspects of user accounts including registration, authentication, and profile management.
+It provides secure login/logout functionality, password management, and user role assignment (guest, host, admin).
+The system ensures data security through proper authentication mechanisms and allows users to maintain and update their personal information throughout their platform experience.

+### Property Management
+Property management enables hosts to create, update, and manage their rental listings effectively.
+Hosts can add detailed property descriptions, upload photos, set pricing, specify availability, and manage property amenities.
+This feature serves as the foundation of the marketplace, allowing property owners to showcase their rentals and attract potential guests through comprehensive and appealing listings.

+### Booking System
+The booking system facilitates the core transaction between guests and hosts by managing reservation requests and confirmations.
+It handles date availability checking, booking conflicts prevention, pricing calculations, and booking status tracking (pending, confirmed, cancelled, completed).
+This feature ensures a smooth reservation process while maintaining data integrity and preventing double bookings.

+### Payment Processing
+This feature handles all financial transactions within the platform, including payment collection, processing, and distribution.
+It integrates with external payment processors to securely handle credit card transactions, manages payment status tracking, and supports various payment methods.
+The system ensures secure financial operations while providing transparency for both guests and hosts regarding transaction details.

+### Review System
+The review system enables guests to share feedback and rate their accommodation experiences, fostering trust and quality improvement within the platform.
+Users can leave detailed reviews with star ratings, helping future guests make informed decisions while providing hosts with valuable feedback.
+This feature contributes to the platform's credibility and helps maintain high service standards across all listings.

+### Data Optimization
+Data optimization focuses on ensuring efficient database performance through strategic indexing, caching, and query optimization.
+This feature implements performance enhancements that reduce response times, improve user experience, and ensure the platform can scale effectively.
+It includes database indexing for frequently accessed data and caching strategies to minimize database load during peak usage periods.
 #### Payment Relationships
 - **One-to-One**: Each payment is associated with one booking
 - **Indirect**: Payments connect users (through bookings) and properties